Current Issue

 The first date given is the original date of publication if known and the second date is when the web was accessed.

-For additional guidelines, please consult: Walker/ACW Style Sheet for Citation of Electronic Resources; Electronic Styles by Xia Li and Nancy B. Crane.
+For additional guidelines, please consult sources like: Walker/ACW Style Sheet for Citation of Electronic Resources; Electronic Styles by Xia Li and Nancy B. Crane.

 Instructions for Contributors